dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### Identity

-It is RECOMMENDED to use anonymous NAIs {{RFC7542}} in the Identity Response as such identities are routable and privacy-friendly.
+It is RECOMMENDED to use anonymous NAIs {{RFC7542}} in the Identity Response, as such identities are routable and privacy-friendly.

 While opaque blobs are allowed by {{RFC3748}}, such identities are NOT RECOMMENDED as they are not routable and should only be considered in local deployments where the EAP-EDHOC peer, EAP authenticator, and EAP-EDHOC server all belong to the same network.